Persons with disabilities, their caregivers, and the CRA

 If the product you are looking for is not available in your preferred format, you can order it using our alternate formats order form.

-Individuals and business owners can get most of their CRA correspondence online through their My Account or My Business Account.
+Individuals and business owners can get most of their CRA correspondence online through their CRA account.

 Do your taxes to get payments

-In most cases, the Canada Revenue Agency (CRA) automatically considers you for benefit and credit payments when you do your taxes.
-However, you may need to apply and be approved for some benefits and credits.
+In most cases, the CRA automatically considers you for benefit and credit payments when you do your taxes.
+However, you may need to apply and be approved for some payments.

-Even if you do not owe tax, are tax-exempt, or have no income to report, you should do your taxes every year to avoid missing out on benefit and credit payments and tax refunds.
-The information from your tax return is used to calculate payments.
+Even if you do not owe tax, are tax-exempt, or have no income to report, you should do your taxes every year.
+You could be eligible for a refund and filing an annual tax return is a requirement to continue to get the benefit and credit payments you are entitled to.
+The CRA uses the information from your tax return to calculate your payment amounts and without that information, your payments could be stopped.

 If you live in Quebec, you also need to file a provincial tax return each year with Revenu Québec.